15 Best Merida Mexico Beaches in the Yucatan Peninsula

 There are no City of Merida beaches, though there are miles of beaches near Merida, Mexico.
 With its central location, Merida makes a great home base to explore them all!

-There are many great beaches close to Merida, with about five options a short drive of 30-60 minutes away by car.
-Note: Be sure to check this Merida Beaches Map for a visual.
+There are many great beaches close to Merida, with about five options a short drive of 30-60 minutes away by car. ⚠️ Note: Be sure to check the Merida Beaches Map above for a visual.

 A few more options are within 90 minutes, and El Cuyo, Yucatan, is 3.5 hours away, though it makes for one of the best overnight Merida weekend trips.